justiniver/FlashcardAndroidApp/README.md

-# Flashcard Learning App 1
+# Flashcard Learning Android App
 This project is a follow-up application to the previous flashcard projects, Flashcard1 and Flashcard2.
 It enhances the functionality by allowing users to create, view, and manage flashcards more effectively through an intuitive interface.